 - Country Department Central America , Haiti, Mexico, Panama and the Dominican Republic

 - Climate Change and Sustainable Development Sector

-- Knowledge and Learning Sector
+- Knowledge, Innovation and Communication Sector

 - Integration and Trade Sector